EtherTyper/emoji/README.md

 # Homestead Countdown
-You'll always know how far it is to the weet decentralization of Ethereum.
+You'll always know how far it is to the sweet decentralization of Ethereum.